-To enable students to evaluate, synthesise and validate the identification of security issues and their associated impacts against devices and protocols that make up networks and distributed systems.
+By the end of this module, you will understand how to evaluate, synthesize and identify security issues and the impact they have on devices and protocols that make up networks and distributed systems.

-To provide a knowledge of the tools and techniques available to secure and manage, in a meaningful manner, an information system.
-To develop the students' ability to manage the security of an information system at a strategic, tactical and operational level.
+This module will provide you with an understanding of the tools and techniques used to secure and manage an information system.
+You will also develop the ability to manage the security of an information system at a strategic, tactical and operational level.

-To evaluate, analyse and synthesise the capability to perform incident management and incident response.
+You will work on evaluating, analysing and synthesizing the capability to perform incident management and incident response.

-To provide the opportunity for students to employ autonomy and originality in the application of their computing, award and research skills to a complex problem.
-To provide an opportunity for the student to investigate a topical, award relevant issue of their choice in some depth.
-To produce a justified solution to a significant problem that is informed by a critical review of research.
-To further develop the students' investigative, research, writing and presentation skills as a self-directed, autonomous learner.
+This module will enable you to employ autonomy and originality in the application of your computing, award and research skills to a complex problem.
+You will investigate, in depth, a topical award relevant to your studies.
+You will produce a justified solution to a significant problem that is informed by a critical review of research.
+This module will further develop your investigative, research, writing and presentation skills.

 The MSc Cyber Security course is delivered in six major blocks to accommodate students from a wide range of backgrounds.
 Each block will last for five consecutive days, with one block potentially being delivered online.
 You will study through lectures, tutorials, practical sessions, seminars and projects.